Domusgpt/Vib3--blog-2/README.md

 - Validate GSAP ScrollTrigger behavior on the 800vh focus-content card (hero section) and ensure Escape closes morphing cards.
 - Exercise the Ops Dashboard publishing tab to confirm SEO, governance, and distribution checklists render as expected.
 - Verify revolver navigation via scroll, hover, and keyboard gestures; confirm Telemetry HUD reflects the active section profile.
+- Confirm navigation resilience on mobile/portrait: swipes, arrow keys, and the bottom quick-nav buttons should all advance sections without clipping; safe-area padding keeps controls visible on devices with notches.

 ## Visual Notes
 - Gradients, glow, and density respond to the visualizer profiles in `constants.ts`.